How to Raise Your Prices Without Losing Your Best Clients

 The mechanics of a price increase matter almost as much as the number itself.
 Here is the process that works.

 Start with the math, not the emotion.
 Before you announce anything, know your numbers.
 What is your current effective hourly rate?
 What do comparable providers in your market charge?
-What would a 15%, 25%, or 40% increase actually mean for your monthly revenue—and how many clients would need to churn before you came out behind?
+What would a 15%, 25%, or 40% increase actually mean for your monthly revenue, and how many clients would need to churn before you came out behind?

 Use the free Pricing Strategy Calculator at godigitalapps.com to run your specific scenario.
 You input your current rates, your expected churn, and the increase you are considering.
-The tool shows you the break-even point and projected revenue across different outcomes—so you go into the conversation with data instead of anxiety.
+The tool shows you the break-even point and projected revenue across different outcomes, so you go into the conversation with data instead of anxiety.

 Give your existing clients notice, not an apology.
 The language matters.
 "I want to let you know that my rates are increasing on [date]" reads very differently than "I'm sorry to have to tell you, but I've had to increase my prices."
 One is a confident business decision.
 The other is a request for permission.
 Clients follow your lead.
 If you present the increase as reasonable, most will receive it that way.
+A 30 to 60 day notice window is standard.

 Anchor the increase in value, not cost.
 "My prices are going up because my costs went up" is a legitimate reason but a weak anchor.
 Better framing: "I've significantly expanded my capabilities over the past year, and my pricing needs to reflect the level of expertise and results I'm delivering."
 If you have added services, tools, turnaround time improvements, or measurable outcomes, name them.

 Let the right clients leave gracefully.
 When you raise your rates, some clients will not continue.
 This is not a failure.
 It is information.
 The clients who leave were telling you they were buying on price, not value.
-Trying to retain them at your old rate just delays the inevitable—and costs you the revenue and positioning you gained by increasing.
+Trying to retain them at your old rate just delays the inevitable and costs you the revenue and positioning you gained by increasing.

 Run Your Numbers Before You Decide Anything

 Pricing decisions feel high-stakes because you are making them with incomplete information.
 You do not know how many clients will churn.
 You do not know what the break-even looks like.

-You are trying to weigh risk against reward without a calculator.
+The Pricing Strategy Calculator was built specifically for this moment.
+It is free, runs in your browser, and takes about three minutes.
 You enter your current client count, your average monthly revenue per client, the price increase percentage you are considering, and your estimated churn rate.
-The tool outputs:
+The tool outputs your new monthly revenue at each churn scenario, the break-even churn rate, and what you need to charge to hit a specific revenue target.

 The Business You Want Runs on Better Rates

-The Reddit post that started this conversation ended with something worth repeating: the business owner did not just make more money after the price increase.
+The Reddit post that started this conversation ended with something worth repeating.
+The business owner did not just make more money after the price increase.
 They worked less.
 They had better clients.
 They had time to do their best work instead of scrambling to fill their calendar.

 That is what pricing strategy is actually about.
 Not extracting maximum revenue from each transaction.
 Building a business where the clients you serve are worth serving, and the work you do is worth doing.